aravind-tronix/Covid19_Analysis/README.md

 ``streamlit run app.py``
 note down the ip address and port its running on and open it in the browser.

+## Deploy it on heroku
+1. Clone the repo and deploy it to heroku via heroku CLI or deploy the app.
+2. commit the repo to your git account, create an app in heroku and use deploy option to sync your github account with heroku and deploy it with a click.

+## Data visualization

 ### DATE VS ACTIVE CASES

 ![covid-tracking](https://github.com/aravind-tronix/Covid19_Analysis/blob/main/images/Covid1900.PNG)